MultiPlan Corporation

 Payment and Revenue Integrity Services

-The company’s Payment and Revenue Integrity Services improve the accuracy of payments made to providers, leading to a reduction in overall medical cost by minimizing overpayments.
-They use data, technology and clinical expertise to assist Payors in identifying improper, unnecessary and excessive charges before or after claims are paid, as well as issues with premiums paid by Centers for Medicare and Medicaid Services (CMS) for government health plans caused by discrepancies with enrollment-related data.
-Payment integrity services can be used before payment, to correct overpayments before they are issued, or after payment to enable the recovery of overpaid dollars.
-Revenue integrity services identify and correct errors in plan enrollment data that lead to underpayment of CMS premium dollars.
+The company’s Payment Integrity Services use data, technology and clinical expertise to assist Payors in identifying improper, unnecessary and excessive charges before or after claims are paid, as well as issues with premiums paid by CMS for government health plans caused by discrepancies with enrollment-related data.
+Payment Integrity Services can be used before payment, to correct overpayments before they are issued, or after payment to enable the recovery of overpaid dollars.
+Revenue Integrity Services identify and correct errors in plan enrollment data that lead to underpayment of CMS premium dollars.
 The services rely heavily on the company’s internal and other data sources, advanced analysis, machine learning and transaction processing technology, as well as clinical expertise to aid in the identification and selection of issues to be addressed with the least provider abrasion.

-Pre-Payment Clinical Reviews: Pre-payment claims are taken through payment integrity analytics, which may include any of the following additional reviews: medical coder, clinician, medical record or itemized bill.
-Claims are returned with recommended corrections or routed to a negotiator to leverage the billing issues to reach agreement with member protections for a lower reimbursement.
-The negotiation service targets non-contracted claims; the correction service targets all claims, including a Payor’s in-network claims.
-These services are most commonly used by large commercial and Medicare Advantage/Medicaid insurers, Blue Cross and Blue Shield plans, and provider-sponsored and other independent health plans.
-The services also are integrated into the company’s network pricing and analytics-based services so the majority of customers benefit from its pre-payment integrity services.
+Pre-Payment Clinical Reviews: Pre-payment claims utilize payment integrity analytics, which may include any of the following additional reviews: medical coder, clinician, medical record or itemized bill.
+Claims are returned with recommended corrections.
+The services target all claims, including a Payor’s in-network claims, and are most commonly used by large commercial and MA/Medicaid insurers, Blue Cross and Blue Shield plans, and provider-sponsored and other independent health plans.
+Services are priced based on a percentage of savings identified, where savings is defined as the difference between the allowed amount established by pricing the claim through its normal process and the corrected allowed established based on items/services flagged for removal during the review.
+Some of the services also are integrated into MultiPlan's network pricing and analytics-based services so the majority of customers benefit from the company’s pre-payment integrity clinical review services.

-Data Mining and Clinical Audits (post-payment): Data Mining deploys payment integrity analytics combining industry-accepted rules and plan-specific policies to identify overpayments associated with claim adjudication errors, billing errors and contract language, as well as their root causes.
+Data Mining (post-payment): Data Mining deploys payment integrity analytics combining industry-accepted rules and plan-specific policies to identify overpayments associated with claim adjudication errors, billing errors and contract language, as well as their root causes.
 Findings are returned to the Payor for action.
-Clinical Audits utilize clinical subject matter experts to review medical records related to a claim to ensure that the claim was billed and coded appropriately.
-Clinical audits include Diagnosis Related Group validation, medical necessity short stay review, itemized bill review, and hospital bill audit.
-These services are used by commercial, Medicare Advantage, Managed Medicaid and state Medicaid Payors and are priced based on a percentage of savings identified and/or recovered.
+These services are used by commercial, MA, managed Medicaid and state Medicaid Payors and are priced based on a percentage of savings identified and/or recovered.

-Revenue Integrity Services: Targeting issues unique to Medicare Advantage Payors, these services use data, technology, and clinical expertise to identify and restore underpaid premiums, and to improve accuracy of future premiums paid to Medicare Advantage plans by CMS.
-There are three services offered, typically used in combination: Medicare Secondary Payor interfaces with CMS to confirm member eligibility records for primacy, correct inaccuracies, and help restore and preserve underpaid premium dollars; End Stage Renal Disease (ESRD) analyzes claim data to identify Medicare Advantage plan members with missing ESRD statuses at CMS and works with dialysis providers and CMS to correct the statuses; and Part D Other Health Insurance (OHI) leverages analytics to identify Medicare Advantage plan members where the Part D Pharmacy Coverage on file with CMS is inaccurate and effectuates corrections with CMS.
+Revenue Integrity Services: Targeting issues unique to MA Payors, these services use data, technology, and clinical expertise to identify and restore underpaid premiums, and to improve accuracy of future premiums paid to MA plans by CMS.
+There are three services offered, typically used in combination: Medicare Secondary Payor interfaces with CMS to confirm member eligibility records for primacy, correct inaccuracies, and help restore and preserve underpaid premium dollars; End Stage Renal Disease (ESRD) analyzes claim data to identify MA plan members with missing ESRD statuses at CMS and works with dialysis providers and CMS to correct the statuses; and Part D Other Health Insurance (OHI) leverages analytics to identify MA plan members where the Part D Pharmacy Coverage on file with CMS is inaccurate and effectuates corrections with CMS.
+The updated Part D information improves compliance, efficiencies and member satisfaction.
+These services are priced based on a percentage of the CMS premiums restored to the MA Payor.
+Part D OHI is priced per validated member with other primary Part D coverage.

-The first part of the company’s strategy is enhancing its platform.
-The company does this by improving and innovating upon its existing products to deliver more value on the claim volume it already receives from existing customers.
-The company has and continues to make investments in combining proprietary data with third party data, and in advanced technologies, such as artificial intelligence and machine learning to improve service performance.
-The company also has invested in sales resources to heighten cross-selling activity with existing customers.
+The company enhances existing service performance through technology, data and strategic changes aimed at delivering more value on the claim volume it already receives from existing customers.
+The company has made and continue to make investments in combining proprietary data with third party data, and in advanced technologies, such as artificial intelligence and machine learning to improve service performance.

 Markets

-The company works with healthcare payors in the commercial healthcare, government healthcare and property and casualty markets.
-Substantially all of the company’s services are available in all 50 the U.S. states and the District of Columbia.
+The company works with healthcare Payors in the commercial healthcare, government healthcare and property and casualty markets.
+Substantially all of MultiPlan's services are available in all 50 U.S. states and the District of Columbia.
 All services are available to all applicable customers regardless of geographic location, company type or size.

 Customers